quii/learn-go-with-tests/arrays-and-slices.md

 \(make sure you `import reflect` in the top of your file to have access to `DeepEqual`\)

-It's important to note that `reflect.DeepEqual` is not "type safe", the code will compile even if you did something a bit silly.
+It's important to note that `reflect.DeepEqual` is not "type safe" - the code will compile even if you did something a bit silly.
 To see this in action, temporarily change the test to: